View navigation

 We firmly believe that our portable surveillance systems are one of the most effective ways of catching and deterring criminal activity, but they work best when implemented as part of a broader ASB reduction strategy.

-Below, we detail how our police and local authority partners are tackling ASB and the critical role Redeployable CCTV plays in their approach.
+Below, we detail how our police and local authority partners are tackling ASB and the critical role Redeployable CCTV Cameras plays in their approach.

 Police forces across the UK broadly characterise Anti Social Behaviour as 'behaviour by a person which causes, or is likely to cause, harassment, alarm or distress to persons not of the same household.'